Lerryn School Parent and staff Covid19 School

 All pupils must be with a designated adult.

 Nursery 9:00- 3:00 Monday, Tuesday and Wednesday only

 Parents will need to book a place by contacting the school ahead of reopening by Friday 31st July.

-Parents/Carers will need to arrive when Nursery starts at 9:00- Claire will then walk down and collect each child, once hands have been washed.
+Parents/Carers will need to arrive when Nursery starts at 9:00- Claire will then walk down and collect each child, once hands have been washed before entering school.
 Children will then be taken to small playground.

 At 3:00 parents and carers will need to wait by the coned area and each child will be sent over once the parent/carer has been seen.

 Schools should consider how to manage other visitors to the site, such as contractors, and ensure site guidance on physical distancing and hygiene is explained to visitors on or before arrival.”

 “School leaders will want to consider how to minimise the number of visitors to the school where possible.”

 Full school uniform (please see previous post and school website).

 Sun cream applied and named bottle in bag.